zixi-liu/-/Politics/Hillbilly-Elergy/README.md

 "Inculcate" means to instill or teach something to someone through persistent instruction or repetition.
 It often involves reinforcing a particular idea, habit, value, or belief until it becomes firmly established in the person's mind.
 "The teacher aimed to inculcate a sense of responsibility and discipline in her students."
 "Parents often try to inculcate good manners in their children."

+**Lash Out**

+"Lash out" means to suddenly and forcefully express anger or frustration, often in a verbal or physical way.
+It typically refers to reacting impulsively, harshly, or aggressively in response to a situation, usually due to feeling upset, provoked, or overwhelmed.

+**Immune to**

+The phrase "immune to" means being unaffected by or resistant to something, whether it be a disease, influence, criticism, or other external factors.
+It suggests a form of protection or insusceptibility.

+**Toss Aside**

+"Toss aside" means to discard, reject, or disregard something or someone casually or without much thought.
+It implies letting go of something quickly, often because it is no longer considered useful, important, or worthy of attention.